canonical/ubuntu-image/internal/imagedefinition/README.rst

 ======

 This mandatory field specifies the Ubuntu release name as it should appear in apt sources.
-For example, to produce an image for the 20.04 release, this should be "focal".
+For example, to produce an image for the 24.04 release, this should be "noble".
 Example values include:

+* noble
-* bionic
+* oracular
 * focal
 * jammy
-* kinetic

 Please consult the `Releases <https://wiki.ubuntu.com/Releases>`_ page for currently valid release names, but bear in mind that release names must be